Azure/Mission-Critical/docs/design-methodology/App-Platform.md

 - New features are typically added to the .NET and Java libraries first, and there can be a delay in feature availability for other [supported languages](https://azure.github.io/azure-sdk/).

-- An AlwaysOn application can use multiple programming languages or frameworks in parallel to support multiple composite workloads with distinct requirements.
+- A Mission-Critical application can use multiple programming languages or frameworks in parallel to support multiple composite workloads with distinct requirements.
   - However, significant technology sprawl should be avoided since it introduces management complexity and operational challenges.

 ### Design Recommendations